ceedee666/modern-abap-curriculum/docs/data_model.md

 The line starting with `composition` defines a 0:n relationship between the entries of the view `Z_I_Product` and the view `Z_I_Rating`.
 This relationship is named `_Rating` and is also added to the view.
 The composition relation specifies also, that every rating is always related to exactly one condition of the association.
-This information is used by the SAP RAP framework to e.g. enable or disable certain features for an entity.
+This information is used by the SAP RAP framework to, e.g. enable or disable certain features for an entity.

-Please note that the view `Z_I_Rating` has not been defined yet, so it is not possible to activate the `Z_I_Product` view at this time.
+Note, that the view `Z_I_Rating` has not been defined yet, so it is not possible to activate the `Z_I_Product` view at this time.

 ```abap